There are so many ways to classify students who live off-campus that it is near impossible to place them into a box.

 The second is to stage a gathering place outside of the event.
 You could almost call it the “Find a Friend” station (or something less corny).
 It just needs to be somewhere commuters can go before the event to find others without a group of their own.
 This is a fantastic way to get your core group of leaders involved.

-The second thing I learned early in my career, which again is not extensive, is to Keep.
+The second thing I learned early in my career is to Keep.
 It.
 Simple.

 Students do not need you to create large, elaborate experiences.
-The classic, and still relevant, best trick in the book is simple: free food – as long as a meaningful experience comes with it.
+The classic — and still relevant — trick in the book is simple: free food, as long as a meaningful experience comes with it.

-We host small events that are easy to set-up and take little staff to run.
+We host small events that are easy to set-up and take few staff members to run.
 These events include things like: